- Strengthen Your Chances

 Commercial Test Prep Classes

-A number of companies also offer prep classes.
+A number of companies and tutoring firms offer formal test prep classes both in person and online.
 Courses range from one-day seminars to weekly classes held over several months.
-Your instructor will walk you through the entire test, provide test-taking strategies, explain test questions, and help you identify your strengths and weaknesses.
+These are often taught by people who have scored in the 90th percentile on the tests and include additional study guides, activities, or materials.
+Typically in these courses, your instructor will walk you through the entire test, provide test-taking strategies, explain test questions, and help you identify your strengths and weaknesses.
 These classes can cost anywhere from hundreds to thousands of dollars.
+If you’re taking the test a second time, some companies guarantee a score improvement or your money back.

 Test Prep Only Goes So Far

-Test prep will not teach you the fundamental skills and knowledge that you should have acquired during high school.
-It can help you practice your skills, refresh your knowledge, and become more comfortable with the tests.
-Also, extensive prep is not likely to dramatically boost your scores, and may distract you from other priorities, such as your grades and extracurriculars.
+Test prep can help you practice your skills, refresh your knowledge, and become more comfortable with the tests.
+But test prep will not teach you the fundamental skills and knowledge that you should have acquired during high school.
+And extensive, obsessive test prep might distract you from other priorities, such as your grades and extracurriculars.

 Should You Take a Test Multiple Times to Improve Your Score?

 Research shows that the most significant improvement usually comes after the second attempt at the official test.
 Taking the test three times or more shows no significant additional improvement.
-So if you are happy with your score after the second try, relax and move on to your other college admission tasks.
+So if you are happy with your score after the second try, you might want to relax and move on to your other college admission tasks.

 Brush up on ways to improve your performance on college admissions tests.
 Take a look at Tips to Improve Your SAT and ACT Scores.